AdobeDocs/campaign.en/help/v8/start/permissions.md

 In Adobe Campaign, users are **operators** and **operator groups** represent user roles.

+An operator is an Adobe Campaign user who has permissions to log in and perform actions.
+By default, operators are stored in the **[!UICONTROL Administration > Access management > Operators]** node.

 Adobe Campaign comes with built-in operator groups such as Campaign Managers or Workflow Supervisors.
 All built-in groups are listed in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management-groups.html?lang=en#default-groups)

 As a member of an operator group, a user has rights to perform operations, called 'Named Rights', and has access to data, which is contained in folders in the **Explorer** view.
 An operator can be a member of multiple operator groups: rights and access permissions are additive.